solarphase/app/README.md

 SolarPhase is the personal portfolio and blog of developer __Kimmy Andersson__ and here you can find the complete source-code that powers the website.

+## License

+This piece of software is licensed under the ISC license which you can read in the accompanying LICENSE file.

 ## Installation

 ### Requirements